Zero871015/StateMinimization/README.md

 and derive its minimum STG in KISS format and output your STG in DOT format.

 ---
+## What is fortest.cpp?
+* Just a program to generate test data.
+ * You can ignore it.

 ## How to use it in Liunx?
 * Download the file in your computer(OS:Linux).